USS Massachusetts (1845): Battle of Port Gamble

-Massachusetts departed Mare Island on 17 February 1856 with guns and ammunition for Seattle, Washington, where she arrived 24 February.
+Massachusetts departed Mare Island on February 17, 1856, with guns and ammunition for Seattle, Washington, where she arrived on February 24.
 She operated in Puget Sound and the Strait of Juan de Fuca for more than a year, visiting ports in Washington Territory and the British Crown Colony of Vancouver Island.
 The Massachusetts was sent from there to Port Gamble, Washington Territory on Puget Sound, where raiding parties from the indigenous Tlingit nation located in British and Russian territories had been attacking the local Coast Salish Native Americans.
-When the warriors refused to hand over those among them who had attacked the Puget Sound Native American communities, USS Massachusetts landed a shore party and a battle ensued in which 26 natives and one sailor were killed.
-In the aftermath of this, Colonel Isaac Ebey, the first settler on Whidbey Island, was shot and beheaded on 11 August 1857 by a raiding party in revenge for the killing of a native chief during similar raids the year before.
+When the warriors refused to hand over those among them who had attacked the Puget Sound Native American communities, USS Massachusetts landed a shore party, and a battle ensued in which 26 natives and one sailor were killed.
+In the aftermath of this, Colonel Isaac Ebey, the first settler on Whidbey Island, was shot and beheaded on August 11, 1857, by a raiding party in revenge for the killing of a native chief during similar raids the year before.
 British authorities demurred on pursuing or attacking the northern tribes as they passed northward through British waters off Victoria and Ebey's killers were never caught.

-She departed the Pacific Northwest on 4 April 1857, reached Mare Island on 9 April, and decommissioned there on 17 June.
+She departed the Pacific Northwest on April 4, 1857, reached Mare Island on April 9, and decommissioned there on June 17.

 Army service

-On 5 January 1859 Secretary of the Navy Isaac Toucey ordered the Commandant of the Mare Island Navy Yard to fit out Massachusetts prior to transfer back to the War Department.
+On January 5, 1859 Secretary of the Navy Isaac Toucey ordered the Commandant of the Mare Island Navy Yard to fit out Massachusetts prior to transfer back to the War Department.
 She was turned over to the Army Quartermaster Corps in May 1859 and during the next few years cruised Puget Sound "for the protection of the inhabitants of that quarter", which was going through rapid change and an influx of miners and settlers as a consequence of the Fraser Gold Rush and successive rushes just to the north in the Colony of British Columbia, and also as part of US military force assembled in the area during the period of confrontation with the Royal Navy and Royal Marines known as the Pig War, a bloodless though tense dispute over the boundary through the San Juan Islands.
-The Quartermaster General of the Army ordered Massachusetts re-transferred to the Navy 27 January 1862.
+The Quartermaster General of the Army ordered Massachusetts re-transferred to the Navy January 27, 1862.
 Subsequently, she was placed in ordinary at Mare Island and surveyed.

 Renamed Farallones

 Massachusetts underwent conversion to a storeship.
 Her engines were removed, and she was converted into a bark.
-Renamed Farallones in January 1863, she commissioned on 17 June 1863, Acting Master C. C. Wells in command.
+Renamed Farallones in January 1863, she commissioned on June 17, 1863, Acting Master C. C. Wells in command.
 She served ships of the Pacific Squadron as a storeship until February 1867 when she decommissioned at Mare Island.
-She was sold at San Francisco to Moore & Co. on 15 May 1867.
+She was sold at San Francisco to Moore & Co. on May 15, 1867.